arobinson/FrontEndComparison/Blog/Story.md

 | Lit       | 3.2.0   | Vite 7.2.4                    | @lit-labs/router 0.1.3 |

 All projects use TypeScript ~5.9.3 and share types via a workspace package (`shared-types`).

+### Why These Frameworks?

+- **Angular**: Still a popular choice for enterprise applications.
+I've worked with Angular for the last 7 years, and performance challenges with large component pages inspired this comparison.
+- **React**: The most popular frontend framework worldwide, making it an essential benchmark.
+- **Svelte**: A trending framework generating buzz for its lightweight, reactive approach.
+- **SolidJS**: A newer library with fine-grained reactivity and good developer experience.
+- **Lit**: A web standards baseline.
+I considered vanilla JS or raw web components, but implementation variations would affect results.
+Lit provides a minimal abstraction over web component standards, offering a comparison point closer to the W3C specifications.
+Also used by Google for projects like Material 3.

+Svelte, SolidJS, and Lit can all compile to web components—Svelte and Lit natively, and SolidJS via the `solid-element` package.
+This makes them viable options for writing high-performance reusable components that can be embedded in larger frameworks like Angular, offering a potential optimization path for enterprises that cannot afford a full rewrite.

 ## Methodology